Zeerroth/SmartBeatyrepo/rag/ui/README.md

 # SmartBeauty AI Chatbot UI

-A modern, responsive web interface for the SmartBeauty AI skincare recommendation system.
+A modern, responsive web interface for the SmartBeauty AI skincare advisor powered by the conversational RAG system.

 ## Features